fellesverkstedet/hat-systems/README.md

 * Rack: Remove mostly-unused bolt holes in sides.
 They stay still by their own weight.
 * Publish sources and assembly drawing for `Material Storage`
+* Add a template .SVG file for drawer label (for ease of making on laser/printer)